tomMisson/portfolioJS/README.md

 ## Branches
 `master` - current version of code
-`V-1.0` - Not actively maitained but is the currently deployed system
-`V-2.0` - Current development branch
+`V-1.0` - Not actively maitained but is the currently deployed system on local baremetal `V-2.0` - Current development branch

 ## Breakdown